 I am an Honorary Research Associate and Visiting Astronomer with the a Astrophysics and Space Research Group here at the University of Birmingham.

-Until September 2014 I am an American Association for the Advancement of Science (AAAS) Fellow , working in a bureau of the U.S. Agency for International Development.
+I have just finished an American Association for the Advancement of Science (AAAS) Fellowship , working in a bureau of the U.S. Agency for International Development.
 This is part of a long-running program to provide the government with a scientific approach to policy by placing experts inside the executive and legislative branches; in return, the scientists get an inside look at how the government actually functions.

 |Mostly for other astronomers: my research can generally be divided into the normal categories of observation and theory, or more finely into galaxy peculiar motions, the Local Group dwarf hunt and its extension the Faint Galaxy Survey, plus a mathematical look at the meaning of the phrase expansion of the universe and an evaluation of an important, but mistaken, calculation concerning the stability of gaseous stars.
 You can also go directly to a summary of my published papers.
 In addition, especially for new astronomers I have some serious advice concerning the field as a place of employment.|